awslabs/aws-sdk-android-samples/S3_Uploader/README.md

    * Select the projects you want to import
    * Click Finish.

+2. Copy the AWS SDK for Android jar (aws-android-sdk-X.X.X-debug.jar) into the libs directory for the project.

 2. Update your App configuration:
    * Open the Constants.java file located in src/com/amazonaws/demo/s3uploader.
    * Edit the file and provide your AWS Credentials.